innadav/article-chat-system/README.md

     F --> G; F --> H;
 ```

-## 🧠 Key Design Decisions
+## Key Design Decisions

   - **Hexagonal Architecture**: Core application logic is isolated from external concerns.
 The `llm.Client` and `repository.ArticleRepository` interfaces allow swapping external services without changing business logic.

-  - **Facade Pattern**: Used in `internal/processing/facade.go` to provide a simple, single-method interface for the complex process of ingesting a new article.
+  - **Facade Pattern**: Used in `internal/processing/facade.go` to provide a simple, single-method interface (`AddNewArticle`) for the complex process of ingesting a new article.

   - **Strategy & Template Method Patterns**: Used in `internal/strategies/` to manage each chat query type as an interchangeable algorithm, making the system highly extensible.
+A `BaseStrategy` provides a shared workflow skeleton.

+  - **Factory Patterns**:

+      - The `llm.Factory` allows the system to select different LLM clients (e.g., Google Gemini, OpenAI).
+The system has been tested with **OpenAI's GPT-3.5 Turbo**, but can be easily switched to another model by changing the configuration.
-  - **Factory Patterns**: The `llm.Factory` selects different LLM clients, and the `prompts.Factory` centralizes all prompt engineering by loading versioned templates from external YAML files.
+      - The `prompts.Factory` centralizes all prompt engineering by loading versioned templates from external YAML files, separating prompt logic from business logic.

+  - **API-Level Caching**: A simple **in-memory cache** (`go-cache`) with request hashing provides instant responses for repeated queries.

+      - **Note**: For this proof-of-concept, the cache is in-memory and local to each container instance.
+For a production, multi-instance deployment, this would be replaced with a **distributed cache like Redis** to ensure consistency and persistence.

 ## 🚀 Getting Started

 ### Prerequisites

   - Docker and Docker Compose
-  - A Gemini or OpenAI API Key
+  - An OpenAI or Gemini API Key

 ### 1\.
 Configure Environment